matomo-org/developer-documentation/docs/4.x/generated/Piwik/Common.md

 - *Returns:*  `mixed` &mdash;
     The sanitized request parameter.
 - It throws one of the following exceptions:
-    - [`Exception`](http://php.net/class.Exception) &mdash; If the request parameter doesn&#039;t exist and there is no default value, or if the request parameter exists but has an incorrect type.
+    - `Stmt_Namespace\Exception` &mdash; If the request parameter doesn&#039;t exist and there is no default value, or if the request parameter exists but has an incorrect type.

 <a name="getsqlstringfieldsarray" id="getsqlstringfieldsarray"></a>